Hospitalizations signal rising COVID-19 risk for US seniors

 Staff and visitors are potential entry points to nursing homes for the virus.
 The best facilities use a multi-layered approach, protecting residents with masks, screening questions, temperature checks and enhanced infection control.

-“What we’ve learned during COVID is that the rate of spread is dependent on the community rate of spread,” Tina Sandri, CEO of Forest Hills of D.C., a nursing home in the nation’s capital, said.
+“What we’ve learned during COVID is that the rate of spread is dependent on the community rate of spread,” said Tina Sandri, CEO of Forest Hills of D.C., a nursing home in the nation’s capital.
 “I feel safer in my building than anywhere else, including the grocery store.”

 At NYU Langone Health, chief hospital epidemiologist Dr. Michael Phillips said a growing number of seniors are being admitted to his hospital with COVID-19.
 But the biggest increase he’s seen is in the emergency department, “which is very, very busy” with COVID-19, as well as flu patients.